lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 2. If the peer P supports the key update protocol KUDOS {{I-D.ietf-core-oscore-key-update}}, then P runs KUDOS with the other peer, in order to update CTX.
 If the execution of KUDOS terminates successfully, the updated OSCORE Security Context is installed and no further actions are taken.

-   If the execution of KUDOS does not terminate successfully or if the peer P does not support KUDOS altogether, then the application at P moves to step 3.
+   If the execution of KUDOS does not terminate successfully or if the peer P does not support KUDOS altogether, then the application at P moves to Step 3.

 3. The application at the peer P performs the following actions.